 7. Use a Remoska electric oven It uses 80% less energy than most standard ovens and is so compact you could scoop it up and take it with you on your travels.
 What’s more it cooks just about anything to perfection and can even be used to bake cakes and bread.
 Buy your Remoska electric oven from Lakeland for £149.99 and have it delivered to your home for FREE.

-8. Get eco-friendly broadband ECOminutes provides low-cost, high speed broadband – and offsets the carbon footprint created by your internet use.
-What’s more, their package is as good value as it is green: you get download speeds up to a whopping 24Mb; unlimited download allowance and inclusive evening and weekend calls.
+8. Get eco-friendly broadband Green ISP provides low-cost, high speed broadband – and offsets the carbon footprint created by your internet use.
+What’s more, their package is as good value as it is green: you can get home and business 20Mb broadband for up to £14.99 a month.
+That includes upload speeds of 2Mb.

 9. Keep the lid on When you’re cooking keep all lids, covers and oven doors closed.
 More than 20% of heat can be lost each time you open the oven door.
 Similarly, water boils up to 6% faster with a lid on the pan, so making this tiny change will cut your energy bill on a daily basis.